Heatwaves

 Wildlife:

-• Leaving containers of water in cool places around you garden will be greatly appreciated by local wildlife.
+• Leaving containers of water in cool places around your garden will be greatly appreciated by local wildlife.
 Consider smaller insects and animals may need a shallow dish with rocks in it so they don't drown.
 Place containers in sheltered areas such as under a small bush where the animal will feel safe from predators.

 • Being mindful to watch water restrictions, you can create a cool refuge by watering down a section of your garden to create a cool, damp haven for visiting animals.